Cook smarter

 Store-bought dough and pre-made crusts work, but they're not in the same league as fresh dough.
 Here's what 15 minutes of mixing gets you:

-• Better flavor — fresh dough has a wheaty, yeasty smell that packaged stuff just doesn't
+• Better flavor.
+Fresh dough has a wheaty, yeasty smell that packaged dough can't match

 The biggest mistake beginners make is overthinking it.
-Pizza dough is forgiving.
+Learning how to make pizza dough is simpler than it looks.
 Even a rough first attempt usually beats store-bought.
 Relax, follow the steps, and have fun with it.

 The four pizza dough ingredients